The C4 model for visualising software architecture

 Is the C4 model universally applicable?

 The C4 model was designed to help describe, document, and diagram custom-built, bespoke software systems.
 From this perspective, the C4 model can be used to describe a variety of software architectures (monolithic or distributed), built in a variety of programming languages, deployed on a variety of platforms (on-premises or cloud).

 Solutions that are perhaps less suited to the C4 model include embedded systems/firmware, and solutions that reply on heavy customization rather than bespoke development (e.g. SAP and Salesforce).
 Even with these solutions, you still may find the System Context and Container diagrams useful.

 The following resources are recommended if you're looking for more information about visualising software architecture and the C4 model.

-This is Simon Brown's Software Architecture for Developers (Volume 2) ebook, which is available to purchase from Leanpub as an ebook in PDF, EPUB and MOBI formats.
-It's a short guide to visualising, documenting and exploring your software architecture.
+This is Simon Brown's The C4 model for visualising software architecture ebook, which is available to purchase from Leanpub as an ebook in PDF, EPUB and MOBI formats.
+It's a short guide to visualising your software architecture with the C4 model.